Gigaspaces/solution-hub/spring-data-gigaspaces-examples/configuration/configuration-common/README.md

-XAP Spring Data - Configuration-common
+Spring Data Gigaspaces - Configuration-common
 =======
 Simple operations with spring data repository.
 Used in